 Restarting Law School

 The State Bar of California is unique in allowing those who were not successful in their First Year of law school to restart afresh.
 San Francisco and San Diego Law School will accept applications from those who seek to restart their legal educations .
 In addition to the usual application process, the restart applicant must complete the Starting Legal Studies Over Certification from the State Bar of California [download pdf]. - 1/7/2014

 Law School Admission Test

-Applicants must take the Law School Admission Test (LSAT) which is given four times a year at test centers locally, throughout the U.S., and in many foreign countries.
+Most applicants must take the Law School Admission Test (LSAT) which is given four times a year at test centers locally, throughout the U.S., and in many foreign countries.
 Individuals who have previously passed the LSAT may not be required to retake the exam providing that their scores are sufficiently current, acceptable and obtainable from Law Services.
+Applicants may submit their admission materials through the Credential Assembly Service (CAS) of LSAC, but it is not required.
 Further LSAT information can be obtained at www.lsac.org.

-Applications will be reviewed only after the LSAT results and all required documents and fees are received by the Director of Admissions.
+Applications will be reviewed after the LSAT results and all required documents and fees are received.